Diffusion Language Models

 Pillar I: Infrastructure

 Shifting to Diffusion-native ecosystems.
-We propose stochastic-aware attention and multi-scale tokenizers that simulate hierarchical thought—sculpting global structure before filling local content.
+We propose stochastic-aware attention and multi-scale tokenizers that simulate hierarchical thought.

 Pillar II: Optimization

-Implementing dynamic masking ratios and speculative denoising.
-Incorporating EOS-position prediction directly into denoising allows for elastic generation windows.
+Implementing dynamic masking and speculative denoising.
+Incorporating uncertainty-aware windows directly into the decoding process.

 Pillar III: Cognitive Reasoning

 Shifting to Active Remasking.
-Identifying low-confidence regions for immediate re-generation, enabling self-correction that surpasses forward-only limits.
+Identifying low-confidence regions for immediate re-generation, enabling self-correction.

 Pillar IV: Unified Intelligence

-Treating understanding (high-noise) and generation (low-noise) as a single continuum.
-This unified objective collapses the modality gap in VLA models.
+Treating understanding and generation as a single continuum to collapse the modality gap in unified multimodal models.